bringauto/io-module/doc/IO_module_doc.md

 Status is generated on Device and sent to Internal server (using Internal client api).
 The Fleet protocol ensures that the external app will receive the status.

 > Status implementation is generic.
-That means that number of inputs and outputs is modifiable.
-This is achieved by using C++ template (the DeviceStatus class is template).
+That means that the number of inputs and outputs is modifiable.
+This is achieved by using a C++ template (DeviceStatus class is the template).

 ##### Class diagram